hpc-carpentry/hpc-carpentry.github.io/pages/committees.md

 layout: page-fullwidth
 title: "Committees and Task Forces"
 permalink: /committees/
+excerpt: The Carpentries community has a number of committees and task forces.
 ---

 The Carpentries community has a number of committees and task forces to build capacity, support Instructors, and maintain our lesson